Sans Language Reference

 path_segment(path, idx) extracts the segment at index idx from a URL path. path_segment("/api/users/42" 2) returns "42".

 serve(port, handler) starts a production server with auto-threading, HTTP/1.1 keep-alive, automatic gzip compression, and graceful shutdown.
-Each connection spawns a thread.
-The handler receives an HttpRequest and should call respond or respond_stream.
-On SIGINT/SIGTERM, the server stops accepting new connections, lets in-flight requests finish, and exits cleanly.
+Uses a bounded thread pool (default 256 workers).
+Requests are read incrementally until headers are complete, then body is read based on Content-Length.
+On SIGINT/SIGTERM, the server stops accepting new connections, drains in-flight workers, and exits cleanly.

 req.respond_stream(status) sends chunked HTTP headers and returns a writer.
 Use stream_write(w, data) to send chunks and stream_end(w) to finalize.